10up/wp-scaffold/docs/development-guides/creating-post-types-and-taxonomies.md

 # Creating Post Types and Taxonomies in the MU-Plugin

-The MU plugin contains abstract classes that can be extended to easily register new post types and taxonomies.
+The MU plugin extends abstract classes from the WP-Framework to easily register new post types and taxonomies.
 This document will explain how to use these classes to create new post types and taxonomies.

-If you want to jump right in, take a look at the `TenUpPlugin\PostTypes\Demo::class` and `TenUpPlugin\Taxonomies\Demo::class` classes.
+If you want to jump right in, take a look at the `TenUpPlugin\PostTypes\Demo` and `TenUpPlugin\Taxonomies\Demo` classes.

 ## Post Types